pludov/mobindi/README.md

 The REACT http server on port 3000 will automatically push changes to UI, and relay request to the backed to port 8080

+## Licence

+Copyright ©2017-2018 Ludovic Pollet &lt;<a mailto="pludow@gmail.com">pludow@gmail.com</a>&gt;.
+All rights reserved.

+This software is provided under the GPL-3 licence.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+Astrometry icon made by smashicons from www.flaticon.com